worldbank/dime-standards/dime-research-standards/pillar-1-research-ethics/research-ethics-resources/informed-consent-templates/informed-consent-template-written-covid.md

 **[If activities are to be audio- or videotaped, specific consent for this must be obtained.
-Also describe the subject's right to review/edit the tapes, who will have access to them, if they will be used for educational purpose, and when they will be erased.]**
+Also describe the subject's right to review/edit the tapes, who will have access to them, if they will be used for educational purpose, and when they will be erased.]** We will record audio in some parts of the survey for ensuring data quality.
+Do you consent to having audio recorded during some sections of the survey ?

-- **[Give a brief description of how personal information, research data, and related records will be coded, stored, etc. to prevent access by unauthorized personnel.]**
-- **[State if and when individual data will be destroyed following analysis, and the format in which data will be reported.]**
-- **[Explain how specific consent will be solicited, if any other uses are contemplated.]**

 ## Identification of investigators

-If you have any questions or concerns about the research, please feel free to contact **[identify research personnel: Principal Investigator, Faculty Sponsor (if student is the P.I.), and Co-Investigator(s).
+If you have any questions or concerns about the research, please feel free to contact **[identify survey firm contact and include contact number(s)]
-Include day phone numbers and addresses for all listed individuals.
-For greater than minimal risk studies, include night/emergency phone numbers.]**

 **[GDPR Only: If you plan to collect “personal data” from participants residing in the EEA (EU), please include the following language.]**